hylang/hy/docs/language/api.rst

 -----------

 `lambda` and `fn` can be used to define an anonymous function.
-The parameters are similar to `defn`: first parameter is vector of parameters and the rest is the body of the function. lambda returns a new function.
-In the example an anonymous function is defined and passed to another function for filtering output.
+The parameters are similar to `defn`: the first parameter is vector of parameters and the rest is the body of the function. `lambda` returns a new function.
+In the following example, an anonymous function is defined and passed to another function for filtering output.

 .. code-block:: clj